 In the Select Type & Objects step, One-way Sync > Incremental Synchronization must be selected to display the following parameters.

-Parameter Description Write Concurrency Configuration This parameter specifies the number of concurrent threads for writing data to the destination during incremental synchronization.
+Parameter Description Write Concurrency This parameter specifies the number of concurrent threads for writing data to the target during incremental synchronization.
 The maximum number of concurrent threads is 512.
-A high number of concurrent threads may cause high pressure on the destination and affect business operations.
-Limit Incremental Migration Rate You can decide whether to limit the incremental migration rate based on your needs.
-If you enable this option, you must also set the RPS (maximum number of data rows that can be synchronized to the destination per second during incremental synchronization) and BPS (maximum amount of data that can be synchronized to the destination per second during incremental synchronization).
+A high number of concurrent threads may cause high pressure on the target and affect business operations.
+Rate Limiting for Incremental Migration You can decide whether to limit the incremental migration rate based on your needs.
+If you enable this option, you must also set the RPS (maximum number of data rows that can be synchronized to the target per second during incremental synchronization) and BPS (maximum amount of data that can be synchronized to the target per second during incremental synchronization).
 Note

 The RPS and BPS values specified here are only for throttling and limiting capabilities.
-The actual performance of incremental synchronization is limited by factors such as the source, destination, and instance specifications.
+The actual performance of incremental synchronization is limited by factors such as the source, target, and instance specifications.

 Incremental Synchronization Start Timestamp - If you selected Full Migration as the migration type, this parameter is not displayed.